GEPHA-geo/sql-server-schema-filesystem-serializer/docs/change-exclusion-system.md

     [OrderDate] DATETIME NOT NULL,
-    -- MIGRATION EXCLUDED: Column type changed from DATETIME to DATETIME2 -- This change is NOT included in current migration -- See: change-manifest-prod-server-ProductionDB.manifest
+    -- MIGRATION EXCLUDED: Column type changed from DATETIME to DATETIME2 -- This change is NOT included in current migration -- See: _change-manifests/prod-server_ProductionDB.manifest
     [LastModified] DATETIME2 NOT NULL,
     -- MIGRATION EXCLUDED: New column
-    -- This change is NOT included in current migration -- See: change-manifest-prod-server-ProductionDB.manifest
+    -- This change is NOT included in current migration -- See: _change-manifests/prod-server_ProductionDB.manifest
     [UpdatedBy] NVARCHAR(100) NULL,
     CONSTRAINT [PK_Orders] PRIMARY KEY CLUSTERED ([OrderID]) );